Kasheftin/nuxt-nest-graphql-auth/README.md

 ## 2. Prisma

-Prisma is a great ORM which connects to the database and allows using typescript classes instead of writing raw sql queries.
+Prisma is a great ORM which connects to the database and allows using TypeScript classes instead of writing raw sql queries.

 ````
 $ npm i --save prisma nestjs-prisma